pariveda-serverless/initiative-tracker/GETTING_STARTED.md

 1. Add the following scopes to enable reading basic profile information and direct messaging users
    1. chat:write:bot and chat:write:user to send direct messages
    1. users.profile:read to read basic profile information

+Note: You need to commit code before the Sharable URL link to your application can be accessed.